frnmst/automated-tasks/docs/rules.rst

 Rules
 `````

-- non-required elements may be omitted.
+- non-required elements must be omitted if empty

 Schema
 ``````